 Our adventure in the département of the Jura begins at Lons-le-Saunier, where for several months La Maison de La vache qui rit will welcome an ensemble of colourful and playful artworks, sure to please even the most gourmand of visitors.
 Artists Hans-Peter Feldmann and Thomas Bayrle are well-represented here.
 In 2014 and 2015, the two artists collaborated with the Bel Group for their special Collector’s Edition Boxes.
 Their creations have since entered into the collection, just as they were warmly welcomed by the public and adopted by a large number of amateur collectors.
 Thus, the presence of Feldmann and Bayrle seems only natural in this museum space, dedicated to The Laughing Cow, where in addition to their creations for the Group, their artworks are used to adorn certain architectural elements of the building or as mischievous accessories added to some of the icons of our contemporary culture.

+The exhibition Touching the Moon / Toucher La Lune was held at the Galerie 5 at the University of Angers from 12 January – 25 February 2012.
 With regard to the title of the exhibition, one might argue that there is an inherent contradiction in this dual process of adorning the walls of the venue and the faces of certain icons.
 However, the act of adorning or clothing here does not necessarily exclude the notion of ‘stripping bare’.
 In the bluish and fluid movement that is Blaue Kuhtapete / Blue Cow Wallpaper by Thomas Bayrle, which covers part of the hall on the ground floor, the logo of the flagship brand of the Bel Group is essentially reduced to a form of sketch or outline.
 This simplification reinforces the impact or visual punch of the logo, which is subsequently used as the base motif or starting point—superforms to cite the author—for the creation of other figures for the Collector’s Edition Boxes.
 This process, which sees a return to a slightly old-fashioned aesthetic—the artist revives the logo used in the sixties, a decade during which Bayrle began to make use of the motif in his work—introduces in its own way a symbolic form of undressing.
 Indeed, Bayrle’s method may be said to strip the motif of some of its attributes and its primary function, so as to better reveal its essence, which he then appropriates and subverts for other figurative purposes.

 Both sculptures may be said to evoke a reinterpreted or reworked version of the Garden of Eden, also suggested by the lush vegetation covering one of the inner walls of La Maison.
 By endowing nudity with biblical connotations—although this is disrupted somewhat by the substitution of Adam by David—they may be said to echo, albeit indirectly some of the other pieces of the collection.
 For example, the erotically armoured body of the figure in Anna Molska’s Hecatomb, thrashing about, whip in hand, in its foam environment, may be read as a theatrical and offbeat revival of creation or origin myths.
 All the while playing with the representation of a kind of earthly paradise, confined to a greenhouse space imbued with a lost innocence, here the environment seems to presage the consequences of man’s fall from grace—a vision that is particularly pertinent to today’s environmental concerns.